I received the text in the screenshot above just yesterday. Behind it was another upsetting story about online scams.

 It doesn’t take much to run into a message like that.
 And, if this makes you feel better, it happens to me quite often.

-For one, we give out our email address to different people, company or institutions — we have to.
+For one, we give out our email address to different people, companies or institutions — we have to.
 That’s how communication works.
 And, for example, if one of those got hacked, your email address is now in a bad guy’s hand.

 Another common way is fake websites.
 Scammers set up a temporary site using an address that uses a common typo of a popular legitimate website, such as wellfargo.com, microsof.com, etc. Or it can use a random domain with a link embedded to an email sent to you, and you click on it.